gmussi/sui-airdrop/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Live Demo

-You can see a live demo of this application at: [https://gmussi.github.io/sui-airdrop](https://gmussi.github.io/sui-airdrop)

 ## Roadmap